Bone marrow transplant is a procedure used to treat many diseases such as:

-Take your medicines exactly as prescribed by your health care provider.
-It is very important that you follow your health care provider's instructions carefully, and always take your medications.
+Take your medicines exactly as prescribed by your healthcare provider.
+It is very important that you follow your healthcare provider's instructions carefully, and always take your medicines.

-Don’t take any over-the-counter medications, supplements, or herbal remedies unless you have discussed it with your health care provider first.
+Don’t take any over-the-counter medicines, supplements, or herbal remedies unless you have discussed it with your healthcare provider first.

 Vomiting, with or without blood

 Fever of 100.4°F (38°C) or higher, or as directed by your provider

 Shortness of breath

 Loss of consciousness